Black Mold

 Keep the refrigerator clean and wash it occasionally because food remains and other impurities are an ideal breeding ground for fungi.

-How to Get Rid Of Black Mold?
+How to Get Rid of Black Mold?

 Excessive humidity in an apartment can result in the growth of black mold.
 Damp walls and structural components of the building and inadequate ventilation in the living spaces often cause it.
 As a result, mold growth tends to be more prevalent during winter months when ventilation is limited, and there is a significant disparity between indoor and outdoor temperatures.